mwganson/DynamicData/README.md

 ![RemoveProperty icon](Resources/icons/RemoveProperty.svg)

-Use this tool to remove a property previously added using the Add Property tool.
+Use this tool to remove a property previously added using the Add Property tool or the Copy property command.
 Select the property in the list you would like to remove.
-You may also choose to remove all properties in one go. **Note:** Care must be taken when removing properties because this action cannot be undone.
+You may also choose to remove all properties in one go.
+This only works on dynamic properties that you have added, and not on an object's build=in properties, such as the Radius property of a Part workbench Cylinder primitive.
+If you don't see the property in the dialog, then it could be because it is not a dynamic property.  **Note:** This action can be undone with Undo/Redo in FreeCAD.

 ![remove property screenshot](Resources/media/remove_property_scr.png)